Yoshio Kodama: Early life and activism

 Yoshio Kodama was born on February 18, 1911, in Nihonmatsu, Fukushima, Japan, to a family formerly of samurai status.
-Kodama was the fifth son of a bankrupt Nihonmatsu businessman.
-Due to his family's straitened circumstances, in 1920, Kodama was sent to live with a married older sister in Korea and lived there for three years.
-He was treated badly, suffered from isolation, and had to work in a steel mill.
+Kodama was the fifth son of a bankrupt businessman.
+Due to his family's straitened circumstances, in 1920, Kodama was sent to live with a married older sister in Korea.
+Returning to Japan, he worked as a labourer at factories and steel mills.